Transmute that hate, witches. Make it into your power. Write them a letter and burn it.

 What is it that compels someone to make hateful comments?
 Why would anyone take time out of their day to spew vitriol?
 I can’t imagine myself doing such things, but there is a committed small minority out there who love to engage in attacks.
 Trust me, I’ve had worse things happen than an anonymous troll calling me names.
 My haters provide a valuable service, from reminding me to check my work to facing my own insecurities.
 I’m so grateful for their service that I wrote them a love letter.
+Then I banish them from my life and all things to do with Keeping Her Keys, sending my lovely demon to devour their toxicity.
+Oh, and if you are one of those haters: know that your nastiness only makes me stronger.

 I’m sure they won’t bother to read this letter.
 Instead I am offering it to all of you who do.
 Perhaps you, too, have experienced this sort of trolling.
 Maybe it’s gotten to you.
 I hope this letter reminds you that such attacks, while upsetting, can do us the favor of making us stronger.
 I know they’ve made me much more committed to speaking my truth.
 They inspire me to keep going as well.
+This is an act of radical witchcraft – to refuse to let their energy rule me and instead use it for my benefit.

 All creation requires friction.
 These haters who rub us the wrong way can provide us with the fuel for becoming more of what we are meant to be.
 When they go low, let’s go high.
 Send them the love they so clearly lack and express our gratitude for their hateful ways.
 I’m not saying that we should tolerate them, or love bomb them in some false positivity sort of way.
 Nope.
 Instead let’s honor the ways their hate helps us, and then send them packing.